-For him to lose a million over the course of a trip to the casinos was nothing new, but something he accepted.
-According to Barkley, he even lost $2.5 million once during a six-hour stay at the blackjack table.
+For Charles to lose a million over the course of a trip to the casinos became something he accepted.
+According to Barkley, he once lost $2.5 million once during a six-hour stay at the blackjack table.
 But even with such losses, he never once thought he was addicted:

 "Nah, I was never worried about it because I'd take breaks here and there if I had lost on a couple of trips."

 Most would disagree with him over the amounts he has lost, but he wasn't worried about the losses.
 He was having fun, and should he lose big, or on consecutive trips, he would make a point to take a break.
 However, his habit got to the point where he saw the need to stop and take a break for a couple years.
 Getting sued by Wynn for $400,000 in losses was a wake-up call, but he says it was also because his expectations began to get too high and often led to losses.